 But just as fast as they grew in popularity, they fell to near extinction.
 Breeders began to breed them with appearance in mind.
-Eventually, this led to bad health and eliminated their ability to be great hunters.
+Eventually, this led to poor health and eliminated their ability to be superb hunters.
 Though, by the 1960’s, they were revived.

-Today, the modern Field Spaniel is an excellent companion and pet.
+Today, the modern Field Spaniel is still an excellent companion.
 They’re bred with a docile demeanor with a bit of sensitivity.
 And given their close relations to the Cocker and Springer, a Field Spaniel will have a lively temperament.

 10. Welsh Springer Spaniel

 Along with the English Springer, the Welsh Springer Spaniel is one of the most ancient spaniel dogs that is still around.
 In fact, historians believe they’re the direct descendants of the original spaniels found on the Iberian Peninsula of the European continent.